 He was one of the greatest switch-hitters to ever play the game.
-He is considered as one of the games most legendary figures.
+He is considered to be one of the game's most legendary figures.
 For 18 years, he helped propel the New York Yankees into the spotlight time and time again.

 During the 1950s, Mickey Mantle helped lead the New York Yankees to seven World Championships and is still considered to be one of the greatest baseball players that ever lived.
 While most know of his famous exploits with the Yankees, few know of his early history in Oklahoma.

 The Commerce Comet

 Mickey Charles Mantle was born in 1931 in a small town in Northeast Oklahoma.
 At the time, the town of Spavinaw had only been incorporated for one year and only had a population of around 300.
 Most likely, Mantle's family first moved to Spavinaw because his father worked in the zinc-mining industry.
 By then, the Great Depression had reached Oklahoma, and jobs were hard to come by.

 When Mickey Mantle was born, his father named him after Mickey Cochrane, a hall of fame catcher.
 It can be said that baseball was already in Mantle’s future from the day he was born.

 In 1935, four years after Mickey Mantle’s birth, the family moved to Commerce, Oklahoma.
 Nearly broke from the depression, the family was in search of better times.
 This was a thriving town, especially compared to Spavinaw, and his father landed a good job working in the Eagle-Picher company’s lead and zinc mines.
 The population was around 2,500 and offered many more possibilities for the young Mickey Mantle.